The Danger in Immorality

-The application for a young man today is that he should refrain from touching girls in a romantic or lustful way.
+The application for a young man today is that until he marries, if marriage is God's plan for his life, he should refrain from touching girls in a romantic or lustful way.
 The comparable standard for girls is stated later in the same chapter.

 - Scripture teaches that sexual love was created to join man and woman in an indissoluble union symbolic of Christ's oneness with the Church (Eph.
 5:28-33).
 So, intimacy within marriage is both a cementing force and an instructive picture.
 Sexual love whether to a lesser or greater degree is grievously out of place between unmarried young people, where it cannot produce lasting solidarity or reflect the unbreakable love of Christ.
 In Christian experience, this divine love is doubly symbolized by intimacy in marriage and by the Lord's Supper.
 If misusing the elements of the Lord's Supper is a blasphemous offense (1 Cor.
 11:29-30), then misusing sexuality must be a blasphemous offense also.

 - An impure relationship between two unmarried people violates another Biblical principle.

 He that saith he abideth in him [Christ] ought himself also so to walk, even as he walked.